GUMBridge: a Corpus for Varieties of Bridging Anaphora

 \paragraph{Corpora} The following are short descriptions of the resources which have most strongly informed the construction of GUMBridge.
 A comparison of the size of these resources in tokens and instances of bridging is shown in Table~\ref{tab:corpora_stats}.

 \textbf{ISNotes }is a corpus for annotations of fine-grained information status, and it is composed of 50 Wall Street Journal (WSJ) documents (40k tokens).
-Considering bridging a type of mediated information, it contains 663 instances of bridging in the \texttt{mediated/bridging} subcategory and an additional 253 instances of comparative anaphora (commonly considered to be a subvariety of bridging) in the \texttt{mediated/comparison} subcategory, for a total of 916 instances.
+Considering bridging to be a type of mediated information, it contains 663 instances of bridging in the \texttt{mediated/bridging} subcategory and an additional 253 instances of comparative anaphora (commonly considered to be a subvariety of bridging) in the \texttt{mediated/comparison} subcategory (e.g.~cases like \textbf{a larger dog} above), for a total of 916 instances.

 \textbf{BASHI} is a corpus that specifically targets the annotation of bridging anaphora, and it also covers a set of 50 WSJ documents (58k tokens, different documents than ISNotes).
-As noted above, in this work, \citet{rosiger-2018-bashi} introduces the distinction between referential and lexical bridging, and it explicitly includes only instances of referential bridging in its construction.
+As noted above, \citet{rosiger-2018-bashi} introduces the distinction between referential and lexical bridging, and BASHI explicitly includes only instances of referential bridging in its construction.
 It contains just 459 annotated bridging pairs.

 \textbf{ARRAU} is composed of four subcorpora, covering various genres: ARRAU RST (WSJ news), ARRAU PEAR (spoken narrative), ARRAU TRAINS (dialogues), and ARRAU GNOME (medical/art history).
 However, the annotations for the subcorpora are not consistent, and the largest subcorpus, ARRAU RST (229k tokens) is the only one that has been used in evaluation of bridging resolution systems.
 It includes 3,777 of the 5,512 bridging annotations in ARRAU.
 ARRAU’s bridging annotation links related mentions that establish entity coherence through non-identity relations.
 Because this definition is intentionally broad, annotation is constrained to a fixed set of semantic relations.